-Arts and Science of Nursing - Maternal Health Clinical.
+Obstetrical Nursing and Clinical.
 The learner will complete laboratory and clinical hours to provide safe and competent care for the obstetrics and maternal clients.
 Learners will assess the risks of pregnancy, including nutritional requirements, cultural practices, and childbirth preparation applying Neuman's conceptual model and evaluation of maternal and newborn assessment and care.
 Learners will also participate in sixteen hours of ultrasound guided obstetric evaluation.
 Learners will engage with nursing simulators to identify the stages of labor and delivery.